KxSystems/docs/docs/license/gcp.md

     control and not caused by the negligence of the non-performing party.

-    User agrees that the Kdb+ Software is “commercial computer software” and/or “commercial computer software
+    User agrees that the kdb+ Software is “commercial computer software” and/or “commercial computer software
     documentation” pursuant to DFAR Section 227.7202 and FAR Section 12.212, as applicable, and any use, modification, reproduction,